Museum of Charlevoix: Art

 The museum gathers a large number of works of art, especially paintings and sculptures.
 These are works by well-known artists: Clarence Gagnon, René Richard, Georges-Henry Duquet and popular artists such as Roger Ouellette and Robert Cauchon (naive art, art brut).

 Exhibitions and events

-The “Musée de Charlevoix” presents a dozen exhibitions each year.
-Some are devoted to artists, solo or not, others to themes of ethnohistory, still others to recent acquisitions.
+The Musée de Charlevoix presents a dozen exhibitions each year.
+Some are devoted to artists, solo or not, others to themes of ethnohistory, and still others to recent acquisitions.